-- Some members will be ex officioi.e. are members of by virtue of their role.
-Others will be appointed by other committees or by departments or faculties.
+- Some members will be ex officio i.e. members by virtue of their substantive role.
+Others will be appointed by other committees, departments or faculties.
 Other individuals may be 'in attendance' (in order to provide expertise or advice) but are not a member of the Committee and therefore, in the case of a vote, would not be able to participate.

-- As a general rule, members who are not able to attend a particular meeting of the Committee should not send someone in their stead.
+- As a general rule, members who are not able to attend a particular meeting of the Committee should not send someone else.
 However, if there is a specific and valid reason, the Chair of the Committee may decide to permit this.
-However, in the case of a vote, they would not be allowed to participate.
+In the case of a vote, they would not be allowed to participate.
 Work is ongoing to establish Vice-Chairs who may deputise for the Chair in certain circumstances.

 - The Committee should be aware of what authorities it has been delegated and, conversely, what authorities have been delegated to it.
 The Statement of Delegated Authorities summarises delegations of authority made by the Council and the Senate.

 - Meeting dates, times and venues are available on the Committee Timetable.
 These are arranged on an annual basis in advance of the academic year, and Secretaries are responsible for confirming with Chairs that they are available on the proposed dates.